mozilla/popcorn-docs/parsers/_posts/2012-12-12-parserTTML.md

 The [TTML](http://www.w3.org/TR/ttaf1-dfxp/) parser allows the user to parse TTML subtitle data in order to populate a subtitle track event.

-The user sepcifies the the source of their TTML file in a [data-timeline-sources](/popcorn-docs/modules/#data-timeline-sources) attribute on the video object.
-When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the sepcified file.
+The user specifies the source of their TTML file in a [data-timeline-sources](/popcorn-docs/modules/#data-timeline-sources) attribute on the video object.
+When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the specified file.

 ## Options ##